andrea-t94/airflow-net/status.md

 To do
-- improve llm evaluation:
-- - run evaluation vs reference output to see how output performs
-- - beautify: 1. add tokens as secrets to inject in a colab notebook, add README and explanation of how those models have been build
+- separate the different components I want to blog and the ones I want to distribute

+Next steps
 - mem bound improvements:
 - - on M1: try MLX, quantised KV cache, not spec decoding (I am already almost at mem bandwidht, having 8 small models is bandwidth consuming, it is beneficial only if draft is really good, but we are talking about very small models here...)
 -  deploy GPUs inference: increase workers + vLLM pagedAttention and run a benchmark (TTFT, TPS, cost efficency=) + dedicated GPU quantisazton (AWQ)
 - inference repo beautify.
 Has to be runnable stand alone and I want to write a blog with that (how do I calculate CTX, batch, input output?)
 - quantisation, distillation, pruning?

-Next steps
 - fine tuning improvements:
 - - scale single GPU fine tuning with LoRa, Flash-attn2, bigger context and more data (add new skills) -> I can also use bigger model.
 ATM it take 30/40 min
 - - evaluate different quant and models